phphoebe/dbt-Data-Build-Tool-Bootcamp/README.md

 #### 9.1 - Analyses

-Ad-hoc queries - the models will not be materialized anywhere
+Version controlled Ad-hoc Queries - the models will not be materialized anywhere

 * command: `dbt compile`
 * get the compiled query by running `less target/compiled/dbtlearn/analyses/full_moon_no_sleep.sql`